-- 1. Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, I disagree with the draft guideline as it is.
-I strongly recommend to use with Pinyin and Chinese characters to all medicine prescribed and/ or dispensed by Chinese medicine practitioners. - 2.
+- Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, I disagree with the draft guideline as it is.
+I strongly think that Pinyin and Chinese characters should be used all times, while the pharmaceutical name or botanical name used as an alternative lable. - 2.
 TGA nomenclature guidelines require the botanical name to be used for herbal products in manufactured medicines.
 Pinyin and/or Chinese characters are more commonly used for Chinese herbal medicine prescription writing and dispensing.
 The use of Chinese characters alone makes it difficult for patients and other health practitioners to understand what medicine the patient is taking.
 For Chinese herbal medicine prescription writing, do you agree that pinyin or the pharmaceutical name should be used as an alternative to the botanical name, with the addition of Chinese characters where necessary?